minebreaker/Amatsukaze/README.md

 * Values must have a same type (if you use standard type definitions)
 * Accepts null with no reason.
 This can be problematic.
+* Schema is arbitrary.
+Cannot assure that the `Map` has a certain property.

 ### `Record`